Skip to main content

 You've probably passed by or stepped into more than a few of them without realising they were National Monuments: Al-Abrar Mosque, Asian Civilisations Museum, the Civilian War Memorial, Saint Andrew's Cathedral, the Esplanade Park Memorials, Fort Siloso on Sentosa - no need to plan an itinerary for friends visiting from overseas; just show them this article ✌️

-In this edition, we spotlight the oldest surviving synagogue on our Little Red Dot, the Maghain Aboth Synagogue.
+In this edition, we take a closer look at the oldest surviving synagogue on our Little Red Dot, the Maghain Aboth Synagogue.

 📍 Location

 The Maghain Aboth Synagogue was the 35th building to be gazetted as a National Monument.
-Located near other National Monuments such as the Church of Saints Peter and Paul, and the Singapore Art Museum, the MRT stations nearest to Maghain Aboth Synagogue are Bencoolen and Bras Basah.
+Located near other National Monuments such as the Church of Saints Peter and Paul, and the Former Saint Joseph's Institution (today's Singapore Art Museum), the MRT stations nearest to Maghain Aboth Synagogue are Bencoolen and Bras Basah.

 📅 Significant dates